Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 • An explanation of the options on how to participate in the care and placement of the child, and support of the child's family including:

-• Any options that may be forfeited by failing to respond
+• Any opportunities to participate that may be forfeited by failing to respond

 • Information about providing care for the child while the child receives reunification services

-• How to become an approved Resource Family and any additional out-of-home care services and supports that are available
+• How to become an approved Resource Family including any additional out-of-home care services and supports that are available

 • Information regarding emergency caregiver funding, Kin-GAP, CalWORKS, Adoption Assistance Payments (AAP)

-• Other options for contact with the child, including, but not limited to, family time
+• Other options for contact with the child, including, but not limited to facilitating family time, attending school and/or family events, special outings, or extracurricular events.

 PROCEDURE